Approver(s):

 7. Notice

-Once a determination is made by the Coordinator for Student Integrity and Welfare (or designee) that reasonable cause exists for a conduct meeting, notice will be given to the responding student.
-Notice will be in writing and may be delivered by one or more of the following methods: in person by the Coordinator for Student Integrity and Welfare; mailed to the local or permanent address of the student as indicated in official University records; or emailed to the student’s University-issued email account.
+Once a determination is made by the Assistant Director for Student Integrity and Welfare (or designee) that reasonable cause exists for a conduct meeting, notice will be given to the responding student.
+Notice will be in writing and may be delivered by one or more of the following methods: in person by the Assistant Director for Student Integrity and Welfare; mailed to the local or permanent address of the student as indicated in official University records; or emailed to the student’s University-issued email account.
 Once mailed, emailed and/or received in-person, such notice will be presumed delivered.
 The letter of notice will:

 1. Include the alleged violation and notification of where to locate the Code of Student Conduct and University procedures for resolution of the complaint; and

-2. Direct the responding student to contact the Coordinator for Student Integrity and Welfare within a specified period of time to respond to the complaint.
+2. Direct the responding student to contact the Assistant Director for Student Integrity and Welfare (or designee) within a specified period of time to respond to the complaint.
 This time period will generally be no less than two (2) University business days from the date of delivery of the summons letter.

 A meeting with the Assistant Director for Student Integrity and Welfare (or designee) may be arranged to explain the nature of the complaint and the conduct process.
 At this meeting, the responding student may indicate, either verbally or in writing, to the Assistant Director for Student Integrity and Welfare (or designee), admission or denial of the allegations of the reported complaint.